 The Partnership is supported by the Maryland Department of Natural Resources through the federal funds from the Pittman–Robertson Act, and matched by the Maryland Ornithological Society.
 The US Fish & Wildlife Service provides in-kind support by the donation of office space and resources.
-MBCP is lead by Chris Eberly, the Director, and a Steering Committee made up of individuals from government agencies and non-governmental groups.
+MBCP is lead by its Director and a Steering Committee made up of individuals from government agencies and non-governmental groups.
 Conservation actions are pursued by our Working Groups: Forest Habitat, Grassland Habitat, Coastal Marsh and Wetlands Habitat, Education, Funding, and Avian Data Management.
 Additional Working Groups may be formed as needed.

 As a science-driven, partner-based initiative, the MBCP aims to:

 - Identify and prioritize bird conservation needs and opportunities within Maryland and across state borders; and assist with the implementation of Maryland’s State Wildlife Action Plan through coordination and partnerships.

 - Establish diverse partnerships dedicated to the conservation of birds and their habitats to facilitate information exchange and shared activities enabling a synergistic approach to tackling the conservation challenges faced by Maryland’s avifauna;